algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

   10 + 7 + 12 = 29

 #### Design & Bonus
-Each tasks are separated on multiples point for example the task "Frog Movement" is separated in five parts:
+Each task are separated on multiples point, for example the task "Frog Movement" is separated in five parts:
 - Up
 - Right
 - Down